 Inadequate Brain Blood Flow and Depression in the Elderly

-Brain scans of those whose first depression episode occurs at age 65+ reveal dark ‘spots’ in the brain, which indicate inadequate blood flow to those areas, which is believed to be resultant from years of high blood pressure.
+Brain scans of those whose first depression episode occurs at age 65+ reveal dark ‘spots’ in the brain, which indicate inadequate blood flow to those areas, which is believed to be resultant of years of high blood pressure.
 The changes in these blood starved brain cells may increase the likelihood of depression, separate from any life stressors.

 TMS Treatment for the Elderly

-TMS has proven highly effective in treating Late-Life Depression, as it resolves not only the primary Depression, but it also resolves Insomnia, Anxiety, Chronic Pain, Neuropathy, and many other co-morbid conditions that manifest in the Elderly.
+TMS has proven highly effective in treating Late-Life Depression, as it resolves not only the primary Depression, but also resolves Insomnia, Anxiety, Chronic Pain, Neuropathy, and many other co-morbid conditions that manifest in the Elderly.
 Our San Diego Transcranial Magnetic Stimulation Center provides TMS Therapy for Geriatric Depression.

 TMS is extremely well-tolerated in the Elderly and causes none of the side effects of medications.